 The FCPA requires that all campaign advertising must be clearly marked.
-Another section of law, §17-9-50, prohibits anyone from campaigning within 30 feet of the polling place.
+Another section of law, § 17-9-50, prohibits anyone from campaigning within 30 feet of the polling place.
 Generally, that distance is interpreted as 30 feet from the door of the building in which the polling place is located.
-[AG's Opinion 82-00113]
+(AG's Opinion 82-00113)

 Candidates frequently ask if supporters may wear campaign T-shirts or buttons when they go to the polling place to vote or when campaign workers are asked to accompany a voter who has requested assistance.
-AG's Opinion 93-00118 states that there is no provision that specifically prohibits an elector from wearing campaign buttons, badges, or T-shirts while inside the polling place to vote or assist another voter.
+There is no provision that specifically prohibits an elector from wearing campaign buttons, badges, or T-shirts while inside the polling place to vote or assist another voter.
+(AG's Opinion 93-00118)